LewisWatson/carshare-ninja-pitch/PITCHME.md

 ## What is Car Share Ninja?

-A web application that aims to:
-- Eliminate hassle of keeping track of who does what in a car share
+- Track of who does what in a car share <!-- .element: class="fragment" data-fragment-index="1" -->
-- Simplify the decision process of who should drive next
+- Suggests who should drive next <!-- .element: class="fragment" data-fragment-index="2" -->
-- Be flexible while remaining fair
+- Flexible while remaining fair <!-- .element: class="fragment" data-fragment-index="3" -->
+- Progressive Web Application <!-- .element: class="fragment" data-fragment-index="4" -->
+ - Reliable - loads instantly even with unreliable network
+ - Fast - won't leave you hanging, you've got somewhere to go!
+ - Engaging - feels like a native app, without the overhead

 #HSLIDE